top of page

 3. Federal Health Professions Student Loan

-Any credit balance that results from a refund calculation will be disbursed within 14 days after the R2T4 calculation.
+Any credit balance that results from a refund calculation will be disbursed within 14 days after the R2T4 (Withdrawal/Return of Title IV Funds) calculation.

 Post Withdrawal Disbursement